ts-x4/jzIntv_on_RetroPie/README.md

   * *True four controller support for four player games that normally require players to share two controllers.*  Supported games include: Beamrider, Bowling, Golf, Mountain Madness Super Pro Skiing, Skiing.
   * *Single controller support for games normally requiring multiple controllers for single player play.*  Supported games includes: Dracula (control Dracula with left analog and control Zombie with right analog).

 Also note that the .kbd files create RetroPie equivalent "hotkeys" in jzIntv.
-My hotkey setup differs from the standard RetroPie mappings (uses the "Guide" button as the hotkey and "RB" as exit).
-To bring hotkeys here in sync with the standard RetroPie mappings, for each .kbd file you'll need to do the following:
+My hotkey setup differs from the standard RetroPie mappings (use the "Guide" button as the hotkey, and "RB" as exit).
+To bring hotkeys here in sync with the standard RetroPie mappings, for each .kbd file you'll need to do the following...
 * Change "JS0_BTN_10 PSH3" to "JS0_BTN_10 NA" (for all joystick maps, the number pad map, and the hotkey map)
 * Change "JS0_BTN_08 NA" to "JS0_BTN_08 PSH3" (for all joystick maps)
 * Change "JS0_BTN_05 QUIT" in the hotkey map to "JS0_BTN_05 NA"